 During their daytime feedings, take them into a quiet room and shut the door.
-Dim the lights, turn off any music, and minimize any and all distractions as much as possible.
+Dim the lights (use a night light if you must), turn off any music, and minimize any and all distractions as much as possible.

 This increases the likelihood that they’ll feed more, filling up their belly and not waking as much at night.

 If your baby has been breastfed, and you suspect that they’re nursing at night for comfort more than for food, send Dad into the nursery!

 Your baby is more likely to accept other forms of soothing from him; rocking back to sleep, stroking her back, singing a song, and not demand to be fed.

 Give Extra Cuddles And Affection